 We would go on to record four songs with Warren manning the controls at Paul Winger's (brother of uber-talented Winger frontman Kip Winger) Mountain Ears studio, which had taken over the same Pearl Street space behind Rudi's Bakery that Northstar Studios vacated (recounted in Naropa).
 Those songs can be found in Spilt Milk under the Silo of Hits tab on themilkmen.space.

 - "Staring Into Space" (Warren was the model for this song!
 He owned a toucan and an elaborate salt water aquarium!)

 - "Golden Girl"

 - "Chomp Chomp Chomp"

-As for Debbie, her marriage to Warren's disintegrated after only a year—not that I was counting the seconds, minutes, hours, days, weeks, and months or anything.
+As for Debbie, her marriage to Warren disintegrated after only a year—not that I was counting down the months, weeks, days, hours, seconds, and minutes or anything.
 The woman sexploitation director Russ Meyer wouldn't have thought twice about casting as a "supervixen" moved to London, where I reconnected with her a few years later.
-We took a train up to Scotland and points north.
+We took a train up to Edinburgh and points north.
 One highlight of the trip, or should I say one trip among the highlights, was taking pharmaceutical LSD (Sandoz) on Loch Ness.
 Did we see a monster?
 Er, no, we didn't see a monster, we saw lots of monsters . . .

 # # #